Role of Nonstabilizerness in Quantum Optimization: Nonstabilizerness measures for qudits

 The Clifford group is generated by the Hadamard gate, the $\pi/4$ phase gate, and CNOT gate.
 Stabilizer states encompass all the states that can be generated by Clifford operations acting on the computational basis state $|0\rangle^{\otimes N}$.
 The amount of nonstabilizerness, or magic, of any state is measured using magic monotones.
 The properties required for a good monotone $\mathcal{M}$ of nonstabilizerness are~\cite{chitambar2019quantum, leone2022stabilizer}: (i) $\mathcal{M} (|\psi\rangle)=0$ iff $|\psi\rangle$ is a stabilizer state (ii) nonincreasing under Clifford operations: $\mathcal{M}(\Gamma |\psi \rangle) \leq \mathcal{M}(|\psi \rangle)$, and (iii) $\mathcal{M}(|\psi\rangle \otimes |\phi \rangle) = \mathcal{M}(|\psi \rangle)+\mathcal{M}(|\phi \rangle)$ (in general, sub-additivity is sufficient).

-\paragraph*{\textbf{Stabilizer Renyi entropy.}---}The SRE defined in Eq.~\eqref{eq: sre definition} satisfies all properties (i-iii) necessary to be a valid magic measure \cite{leone2022stabilizer} For $d>2$, the Pauli operators are no longer Hermitian, and thus their expectation values can be complex.
-For this reason, the absolute values are taken in definition \eqref{eq: sre definition}. \paragraph*{\textbf{Mana.}---}Defining Mana requires knowledge of two other concepts: Heisenberg--Weyl operators, and discrete Wigner functions, which we define in the following section in detail.
-Given a point $\vec{a} = a_1+ia_2 $ in the discretized local phase space $\mathbb{Z}_{D}^{\otimes 2}$, local Heisenberg--Weyl operators are defined as~\cite{veitch2014resource}
+\paragraph*{\textbf{Stabilizer Renyi entropy.}---}The SRE defined in Eq.(1) of main text satisfies all properties (i-iii) necessary to be a valid magic measure \cite{leone2022stabilizer} For $d>2$, the Pauli operators are no longer Hermitian, and thus their expectation values can be complex.
+For this reason, the absolute values are taken in definition (1) in the main text. \paragraph*{\textbf{Mana.}---}Defining Mana requires knowledge of two other concepts: Heisenberg--Weyl operators, and discrete Wigner functions, which we define in the following section in detail.
+Given a point $\vec{v} = v_1+iv_2 $ in the discretized local phase space $\mathbb{Z}_{D}^{\otimes 2}$, local Heisenberg--Weyl operators are defined as~\cite{veitch2014resource}

 and generalized to many qudits as